 Examinations are held at the end of each study period.
 Not all units require examinations so you should carefully check the assessment requirements of all the units in which you are enrolled.
 It is your responsibility to complete any required examinations.
-A preliminary examination timetable is normally available in week eight (8) of the study period.
-The final timetable is published in week ten (10) of each study period and is available on the web at https://ssm.scu.edu.au/stuweb (Select "Exam Timetable" under "My Exams").
-It is your responsibility to check the details of all your examinations.
+A preliminary examination timetable is normally available in week eight of the study period.
+The final timetable is published in week ten of each study period and is available on the web at www.scu.edu.au/myenrolment (Select "Exam It is your Timetable" under "My Exams"). responsibility to check the details of all your examinations.
 Details will not be given out by telephone.